 Others include prepaid insurance, prepaid rental and advances to employees.
-Prepaid insurance includes amounts owed by a related party amounting to P45,002 and P40,390 as at December 31, 2023 and 2022, respectively (Note 27).
+Prepaid insurance pertains to amounts owed by a related party amounting to P42,953 and P45,002 as at December 31, 2024 and 2023, respectively (Note 27).

 The methods and assumptions used to estimate the fair value of derivative assets are discussed in Note 32.